Pandian Stores: Plot

 Due to a misunderstanding Janardanan (Meena's father) slaps Kannan.
 This enrages the family and Janardanan stops sending goods to Pandian Stores, causing a crisis for the Pandian family.
 Moorthy decides to resolve the crisis and leaves the town, handing the responsibility to Jeeva.
 Janardanan plans to make the family suffer more by sending some fake clients to Pandian stores to give a marriage order.
 Jeevan believes the fake clients and agrees for the order believing that Moorthy would definitely return with the goods.
-Moorthy returns and tells everyone that he could not get the goods much to Jeeva's horror.
+Moorthy returns and tells everyone that he could not get the goods, much to Jeeva's horror.
 He asks Kathir and Jeeva to manage the situation with the remaining goods.
 But Jeeva reveals all those happened during his absence.
 Moorthy scolds Jeeva for being immature while Kathir takes upon himself to make the ends meet.
 Finally he acquires the goods and Moorthy praises him which pleases Mullai and irks Meena.
 Later, Kathir and Mullai befriend each other and Meena adjusts in the house.
 Meena wishes to go for a honeymoon but ends up going with the whole family except Moorthy and his mother.
 During this time, Kathir and Mullai grow closer.
 At home, Parvathy and Murugan take care of Moorthy's mother and the business, respectively.
 But Parvathy forgets to give medicine for Lakshmi (Moorthy's mother).
 When she falls unconscious Moorthy and Murugan rush her to the hospital and is saved.
 Meanwhile, Kathir, Mullai, Meena, Jeeva, Dhanam and Kannan return.
 After their return, Mullai and Kathir develop feelings for each other but are unable to confess.
 One day while Kannan Dhanam Meena and Mullai are talking, Kannan asks Mullai about her love for Kathir.
-She tells them that how they used to fight with each other in the beginning and how she acted as if she cares for him to avoid petty arguments.
+She tells them that how they quarrelled in the beginning and how she acted as if she cares for him to avoid petty arguments.
 Kathir hears this and feels hurt.
 Mullai expresses her love for Kathir to Dhanam Meena and Kannan.
 When Kathir returns home at night he picks up a fight with Mullai.
 Disheartened, Mullai leaves to her parents' house.
 Mullai misses Kathir while he feels that he is unfit for her.
 Meena gets pregnant.
 The family is overwhelmed especially Dhanam.
 She takes good care of Meena and does everything to please her.
 Mullai returns on her birthday but Kathir has gone to Mullai's house to surprise her.
 When he goes there, Parvathy taunts him.
-On the other hand Mullai thinks that Kathir is still angry with her.
+On the other hand, Mullai thinks that Kathir is still angry with her.
 Kathir waits for Mullai but leaves for home when it is late.
 Mullai is in their room waiting for Kathir.
 When Kathir returns home, he sees Mullai but thinks that he is dreaming about Mullai.
 When he realizes that Mullai has returned, he struggles to wish her happy birthday but somehow wishes her seconds before twelve.
 Moorthy and Dhanam advise them to set things right between them.
-It is revealed that Dhanam and Moorthy deliberately decided not to have children as Moorthy's brothers were too young.
+It is revealed that Dhanam and Moorthydecided not to have children as Moorthy's brothers were too young.
 Learning this, Dhanam's family is enraged and Jaga breaks his ties with Moorthy.
 Mullai learns about the great sacrifice but Dhanam stops her from informing the others about this.
 But somehow she reveals the truth to Kathir when he discusses about Dhanam's mother blaming Moorthy for all those Dhanam has to face.
 Kathir meets Jaga and assures him that he will take Dhanam to a doctor.
 He along with Mullai plan to get an appointment for Dhanam.